 The American version of grilled-then-glazed chicken on rice that Toshi Kasahara invented at his Lower Queen Anne counter in 1976.
 Sugar, soy, char and shredded cabbage.

 On 2 March 1976 Toshihiro Kasahara opened a 30-seat shop at 372 Roy Street called Toshi's Teriyaki.
-His sauce broke with the Japanese ryori he had grown up around: he swapped mirin for granulated sugar, basted the marinade on yakitori-style chicken thighs over charcoal, and finished the plate with a scoop of rice and a pile of shredded iceberg.
+His sauce broke with Japanese tradition: he swapped mirin for granulated sugar, basted the marinade on yakitori-style chicken thighs over charcoal, and finished the plate with rice and a pile of shredded iceberg.
 The Seattle Times credited the move with launching a city-wide format that now numbers more than 200 teriyaki shops, more than any other US city.
-Toshi sold the original room in 1980 and now runs Toshi's Teriyaki Grill in Mill Creek.
-The format spread fastest through the 1980s as Korean and Japanese-American operators opened cheap, fast counters from Lake City to Federal Way.
 The dish is the only American food invented in Seattle that the city eats without irony.

 2 editor picks for Seattle teriyaki in Seattle, ranked by editorial score.
 All Seattle signature dishes · Seattle teriyaki across every city.